pvial00/RedDye/README.md

 j = (j + k[i] + c) % 256

+output = j ^ k[i]

 Recommended nonce length is 64-128bits.

 # Cryptanalysis
-Under a known plaintext attack knowing the first 32 bytes of the plaintext or plaintext equal to the length of the key.  k[] can be recalculated and the message decrypted.

 There is no known bias in a ciphertext only attack and the output isn't distinguishable from a random output.

 # RedDye Hand Cipher

 *** Coded in Python as the RedDye H4 Cipher

 First one assigns a key to be used of desired length.
-For this example we will use the key TESTINGKEY.
+For this example we will use the key MYTESTINGKEY.
 We convert those letter to numbers using the key that A = 0 and Z = 25.

 MESSAGE = REDDYECIPHERISFASTANDEASYTOUSE